axios/axios/ECOSYSTEM.md

 * [r2curl](https://github.com/uyu423/r2curl) - Extracts the cURL command string from the Axios object.
 (AxiosResponse, AxiosRequestConfig)
 * [swagger-taxos-codegen](https://github.com/michalzaq12/swagger-taxos-codegen) - Axios based Swagger Codegen (tailored for typescript)
 * [axios-endpoints](https://github.com/renancaraujo/axios-endpoints) - Axios endpoints helps you to create a more concise endpoint mapping with axios.
 * [axios-multi-api](https://github.com/MattCCC/axios-multi-api) - Easy API handling whenever there are many endpoints to add.
 It helps to make Axios requests in an easy and declarative manner.
+* [sttp](https://github.com/supercharge/sttp) - Axios wrapper providing a fluent interface for an enjoyable developer experience.

 ### Logging and debugging